Aglamorousfortuneteller/masonry-wall-simulator/README.md

 A retro-styled terminal quest simulator for robotic masonry wall construction.
 This program simulates the placement of bricks using various bond patterns and two construction methods: sequential and stride-optimised.

+## Requirements

+- Python 3.10 or newer (tested on 3.13.0, 64-bit)
+- No additional packages required (uses only Python standard library)

 ## Features

 - **Bond Types**: